 Ina Breuer is Executive Director of New England International Donors.
 Previously she was the Executive Director of Beyond Conflict (BC), where she worked for 17 years to help leaders in Middle East, Central America, Northern Ireland, the Balkans, South Africa and Sri Lanka address difficult challenges relating to reconciliation, conflict resolution and change.
 Specific initiatives Ina was directly involved with at Beyond Conflict included working with leaders on all sides of the conflict in Northern Ireland to engender joint governance of the Northern Ireland Assembly, working with the Department of Peacekeeping at the UN to improve their rule of law peacebuilding efforts, and working to help leaders in Kosovo, Sri Lanka and Bahrain prepare for high level peace negotiations.
 In 2008 Ina also helped launch BC’s Neuroscience and Social Conflict Initiative , which has led to a new area of inquiry at the intersection of brain science and conflict.
 Prior to her work on conflict resolution, Ina was the Assistant Director of the Transregional Center for Democratic Studies (TCDS) at the New School for Social Research in New York.
 In the early 1990s TCDS was a hub for dissident activity from the former Eastern Block and was focused on helping universities rebuild social science departments throughout East and Central Europe, the former Soviet Union and Central Asia.
 Ina began her career at the Foundation for Civil Society in New York, where she was involved in educational, economic and environmental programming supporting civil society development in the Czech Republic and Slovakia after the collapse of the Cold War.
 Ina has co-taught courses on leadership, reconciliation and change at Tufts Experimental College, worked as a consultant for the East-West Management Institute in Sri Lanka in 2006 and was an Advisory Committee member to the Initiative on Inclusive Security in their efforts to develop a Toolkit for Advocacy and Action for women peacemakers around the world.
 She served as a Board member of the Alliance for Peacebuilding from 2010 – 2016.
 Today Ina remains a Senior Advisor to Beyond Conflict and an Advisor to the Rewiring the Brain for Peace Initiative of the Alliance for Peacebuilding.
 She has a BA from Northwestern University, studied at the Freie Universität in Berlin, Germany and has a Masters in Political Science from the New School for Social Research in New York City.

 Connor comes to NEID from the Haiti Development Institute, which is an international non-profit focused on building community-based development in rural Haiti.
 Connor has also had involvement with Kiva, Partners in Health, and Boston Cares.
 She was born in Atlanta, Georgia and graduated from Furman University with a BA in Politics and International Affairs.
-Connor then moved to Boston to attend Northeastern University, where she graduated with a Masters in Criminal Justice along with a dual Global Certificate.
+Connor then moved to Boston to attend Northeastern University, where she graduated with a Masters in Criminal Justice along with a dual Global Certificate, publishing two papers on the topics of human trafficking and immigration.
 She is passionate about global health, education, girls & women’s empowerment, immigrant and refugee rights, and the impact of climate change on health, justice, and human rights.

-Karen is Co-founder and Chair of the Steering Committee of NEID.
+Karen is Co-founder and Chair of the Board of NEID.

-In late 2008 Karen cofounded New England International Donors (NEID), an independent initiative of The Philanthropic Initiative (TPI) and the Boston Foundation (TBF).
+In late 2008 Karen cofounded New England International Donors (NEID).
 With her husband, Jim, she makes grants to end global poverty and promote global health primarily in Haiti via the Ansara Family Fund at TBF.
-In 2010 Karen cofounded the Haiti Fund with TBF, making which made grants in HAITI for five years, and then evolved into the Haiti Development Insitute (HDI.)
+In 2010 Karen cofounded the Haiti Fund with TBF, which made grants in HAITI for five years, and then evolved into the Haiti Development Insitute (HDI.)
 She serves on the boards of HDI, MCE Social Capital, and the Millennium Campus Network and is an advisor to the Institute for Justice and Democracy in Haiti, the Irish International Immigrant Center, and Boston University’s Pardee School for Global Studies.
 A member of the Leadership Council for Oxfam America since 2003, Karen is a graduate of Wellesley College (Political Science) and Andover Newton Theological School (MDiv).
 Karen and Jim have four young adult children and live in Essex, MA and Boston.

 Maggi Alexander is the Director for TPI’s Center for Global Philanthropy.
 An entrepreneurial leader, Maggi has spent over 25 years focused on improving the quality of life for low-income children, families, and communities in the United States and over 30 countries worldwide.
 She has extensive experience building partnerships and alliances that cut across traditional divides and has worked in the corporate, philanthropic, nonprofit, and public sectors.
 Maggi’s experience in organizational development spans the early start-up process to achieving scale and sustainability; she is passionate about turning great ideas into reality.
 Maggi’s commitment to international development was ignited when she worked as a street educator providing direct services to working and street-based children in developing countries.
 In 1991, Maggi joined the International Youth Foundation (IYF) shortly after it was established, playing numerous key leadership roles as the organization grew, including direct program and organizational leadership of a fast growing network of partner foundations across Asia, Europe, Latin America, Africa and the Middle East.
 Today, IYF is among the world’s leading public foundations focused on investing in young people, with operations in more than 80 countries.
 Most recently, Maggi worked with the ImagineNations Group to provide rural young people and smallholder farmers with relevant education, training, and finance, fostering a new generation of Africans who are prosperous along the field-to-fork agriculture value chain.
 In 2006, Maggi founded and continues to serve as volunteer Director for Kids-Take-Action, a nonprofit aimed at inspiring service and social action among school-aged children.
 Over her career, Maggi has held several other senior leadership positions with national and international organizations, including the W.K.
 Kellogg Foundation, UNICEF, the Fetzer Institute, and the Charles Stewart Mott Foundation.
 Maggi has an MA from John’s Hopkins School for Advanced International Studies.